 Impact of a current partner on the timing of reconciliation

-For FTB, if both the individual and their current partner are not required to lodge a tax return, reconciliation can occur immediately following the end of the relevant income year provided all the other conditions for reconciliation are met.
-For CCS reconciliation to occur, if both the individual and their current partner are not required to lodge a tax return, both individuals are required to:
+For FTB and CCS, if both the individual and their current/relevant partner/s are not required to lodge a tax return for an income year, reconciliation can occur immediately following the end of the relevant income year provided all the other conditions for reconciliation are met.
+For reconciliation to occur in these circumstances, the individual must notify Centrelink of their combined ATI.

-If the individual and/or their current partner are required to lodge tax returns for the relevant income year, reconciliation can only occur after their income tax return/s have been lodged and all the other conditions for reconciliation are met.
+If the individual and/or their current partner are required to lodge an income tax return for the relevant income year, reconciliation can only occur after their income tax return/s have been lodged and all the other conditions for reconciliation are met.

 Policy reference: FA Guide 6.4.1.30 Reconciliation process, 6.4.3.10 Valid reasons for not lodging a tax return

-Tax return/s not lodged by March/April of lodgement year
+FTB reconciliation conditions not met by March/April of lodgement year

 Policy reference: FA Guide 6.4.3 Requirement to lodge an income tax return